Events & News

 Robin Boyd, Senior Marketing Coordinator, Newport News Department of Development

-Jennifer Kohms, Tourism Development Coordinator, Newport News Tourism
+Desiree McDaniel, Tourism Manager, Newport News Tourism

 David H. Niebuhr, Chief Operating Officer, The Virginia Living Museum